lsst-epo/rubin-obs-api/README.md

 5. To rebuild images and bring up the containers: `docker-compose -f docker-compose-local-db.yml up --build`
 6. When you need to do composer stuff: `docker run -v ${PWD}/api:/app composer <blah>`

+#### Useful docker commands for local development

+1. Cleaning house: `docker volume prune` `docker system prune`
+2. Spin stuff down politely: `docker-compose -f docker-compose-local-db.yml down`
+3. Peek inside your running docker containers:
+  * `docker container ls`
+  * `docker exec -it <CONTAINER-ID> /bin/sh`
+  * and then, for instance, to look at DB `psql -d craft -U craft`
+4. If you change `composer.json` and wanna see your changes applied: `docker build `
+5. To rebuild images and bring up the containers: `docker-compose -f docker-compose-local-db.yml up --build`

 #### Local Database notes

 If you completed the above steps you may have noticed some SQL commands in the log output.